Litpa/Litpa/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a program that controlls mouse movement with BCI
 - 🌱 I’m currently learning python
-- 💬 Languages: 🇷🇺Russian, 🇺🇸English
+- 💬 Languages: 🇷🇺 Russian, 🇺🇸 English
 - 😄 Pronouns: he/him